unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Staff, very rare (requires attunement)_

-This staff can be wielded as a magic quarterstaff that grants a +3 bonus to attack and damage rolls made with it.
+This staff can be wielded as a tek Bowstaff that grants a +3 bonus to attack and damage rolls made with it.

 The staff has 10 charges.
 When you hit with a melee attack using it, you can expend up to 3 of its charges.
 For each charge you expend, the target takes an extra 1d6 force damage.
 The staff regains 1d6 + 4 expended charges daily at dawn.
 If you expend the last charge, roll a d20.
-On a 1, the staff becomes a nonmagical quarterstaff.
+On a 1, the staff becomes a nontek Bowstaff.

 ### Staff of Swarming Insects